gkonovalov/free-vpn/README.md

 To create a new VPN server, run the Python script:

-1. **Run Python Script**:
+1. **Run the Python Script**:

     ```bash
     python vpn.py
     ```

-    When you run the `vpn.py` script, you will be prompted to choose one of the following actions:
+    When you run `vpn.py`, you will be prompted to choose one of the following actions:

-    - `create`: Set up a new VPN server or update existing.
+    - `create`: Set up a new VPN server or update an existing one.
     - `destroy`: Remove an existing VPN server.
     - `list`: View all active VPN servers.